-California’s high Sierra country between Yosemite National Park and Kings Caynon National Park is known as the Range of Light and is one of our nation’s most amazingly beautiful granite landscapes with no roads cutting through the Sierra in this area to the east – so you find peace, not crowds in one of the most remote parts of the Sierra Nevada that’s the perfect vacation alternative to Yosemite.
+This California High Sierra Wilderness between Yosemite and Kings Canyon National Parks is known as the Range of Light.
+It is one of the Nation’s most amazingly beautiful landscapes with no roads cutting through this wilderness to the east.
+Here you find peace, not crowds, in one of the most remote parts of the Sierra Nevada – perfect vacation alternative to Yosemite.

 Beautiful Doris Lake is an easy one mile hike from Mono Hot Springs that is well suited for families with young children.
 If you can pull yourself away from the lake’s beauty and wonderful swimming, Tule Lake is another three quarters of a mile with scenic Devil’s Table a more difficult trek along the way.

 A fairly steep three mile hike to Corbett, Givens and Cunningham Lakes, just a 5 minute drive to the trailhead, takes you quickly to a high elevation spectacular view full of Eastern Brook Trout.

-A short 4-wheel drive to Bear Diversion Lake takes you to the Bear Creek Trail where a three mile hike puts you in the most beautiful of the area’s scenery with Golden Trout Fishing.
+A short 4-wheel drive to Bear Lake Diversion Dam takes you to the Bear Creek Trail where a three mile hike puts you in the most beautiful of the area’s scenery with Golden Trout Fishing.